DFE-Digital/vcf-sw-career-development-design-history/app/posts/beta-phase/2022-10-18-core-website-v4.md

 We've tried to summarise the information on the Frontline website and avoid duplication.

-## What happened next?
+## What we did next

-The final version was then tested with 6 participants in the round 1 research sessions.
+The final version was tested with 6 participants in the round 1 research sessions.

 <a href="prototype-homepage-v4.png" target="_blank">![Core website structure with new groupings](prototype-homepage-v4.png "Core website structure with new groupings")</a>